jscottsmith/react-scroll-parallax/README.md

 npm i react-scroll-parallax
 ```

+## Usage

-Import `ParallaxScrollListener` on the client side.
-This will self invoke and create the **global** `ParallaxScrollListener` which will handle updating all parallax elements on scroll.
+Import `ParallaxScroller` on the client side and call `ParallaxScroller.init()` to create the global singleton `ParallaxScrollListener` which will handle updating all parallax elements on scroll.

 ```
-import 'react-scroll-parallax/libs/ParallaxScrollListener';
+import { ParallaxScroller } from 'react-scroll-parallax';

+ParallaxScroller.init();
 ```

 Import the `Parallax` component...